Pot of water boiling on a cooktop

 Curious about induction cooktops?
-Our guide will help you learn more about how induction cooktops work and whether they’re right for you.
+This guide will help you learn more about how induction cooktops work and whether they’re right for you.

 Many people in the United States are familiar with gas and electric cooktops, but not as many are aware that there’s a third option available.
-Though popular in Europe for decades, induction cooktops have recently become more popular in the United States as people seek out more energy efficient cooking options.
-If you’re curious about induction cooking vs gas or electric, our guide can help you learn more about this unique cooktop technology and decide if it’s right for you.
+Though popular in Europe for decades, induction cooktops have become more popular in the United States as people seek out more energy efficient cooking options.
+If you’re curious about induction cooking vs. gas or electric, this guide can help you learn more about this unique cooktop technology and decide if it’s right for you.

 HOW DOES INDUCTION COOKING WORK?